tanle8/fsw-mma/2-fejf_a/week2/2-AngularServiceBasics.md

     ng generate service services/dish
     ```

-- This will create two new files in the services folder named dish.service.ts and dish.service.spec.ts.
+- This will create _two_ new files in the services folder named _dish.service.ts_ and _dish.service.spec.ts_.
 - Open dish.service.ts and update its contents as shown below:

     ```ts